Toddlers are more and more aware of their surroundings, so distractions might

 from a standing position in the crib: curtains, window blind pulls, pictures, or wall

 hangings are all possibilities.

-as a step at this age.
+at this age.

 If you have an active climber who is getting out of the crib, make sure that the